 Ways to Serve Oven Roasted Carrots and Parsnips

 These oven roasted veggies pair well with anything!
 Make it a weeknight side dish when paired with a protein like grilled chicken thighs and creamy mashed potatoes.
 Or, if you’re building a holiday menu, add these roasted veggies to your roast turkey, no-knead bread, and scalloped potatoes.
+For feeding a crowd, pair with this pork roast.
 There’s no right or wrong pairing with these veggies.

 If you want to save even more time, roast these veggies in the same baking pan as roasted chicken and potatoes.
 Say yes to one-pan meals!